Gascoink History, Family Crest & Coats of Arms

 The surname was introduced to England following the Norman Conquest of 1066, as was the wine for which the area was known.
 Geoffery Chaucer's Old English poem Piers Plowman makes reference to "reed wyn of Gascoigne."

 Early Origins of the Gascoink family

 The surname Gascoink was first found in the West Riding of Yorkshire as Saxton, a parish, in the Upper division of the wapentake of Barkstone-Ash.
 "The parish comprises by computation 4030 acres, and is chiefly the property of the daughters and co-heiresses of R. O. Gascoigne, Esq."

 Early History of the Gascoink family

 This web page shows only a small excerpt of our Gascoink research.
-Another 96 words (7 lines of text) covering the years 1350, 1419, 1404, 1458, 1381, 1535, 1577, 1537, 1602, 1558, 1610, 1644, 1637, 1596, 1686, 1623, 1698, 1659, 1718, 1662, 1723, 1614 and 1687 are included under the topic Early Gascoink History in all our PDF Extended History products and printed products wherever possible.
+Another 77 words (6 lines of text) covering the years 1350, 1419, 1404, 1458, 1381, 1535, 1577, 1537, 1602, 1558, 1610, 1644, 1637, 1596, 1686, 1623, 1698, 1659, 1718, 1662, 1723, 1614 and 1687 are included under the topic Early Gascoink History in all our PDF Extended History products and printed products wherever possible.

 Gascoink Spelling Variations